Morton Malianga, profile, liberation war, death - Pindula, local knowledge

 |+

-'''Morton Malianga''' a Zimbabweannationalist who participated in the [[Second Chimurenga]].
+'''Morton Malianga''' was a [[Zimbabwean]] nationalist who participated in the [[Second Chimurenga]].
 He played key roles in the founding of political parties in the 1960s.

 ==Background==